 We develop a variety of brain implants for access to deep brain regions for electrical interfacing and drug delivery.
 These include miniaturized neural drug delivery systems, which can be remotely controlled to deliver medications to brain regions and steerable microprobes for minimally-invasive implants (PNAS, 115 (28), 2018; Sci Trans Med, 10(425), 2018).
 We also developed computational tools to optimize targeting (Cell Rep, 31(10), 2020).

 The gastrointestinal tract harbors an extensive enteric nervous system which connects with the brain.
-Ongoigg projects in the lab are focused on developing ingestible devices to interface with the enteric nervous system for neuromodulation.
+Ongoing projects in the lab are focused on developing ingestible devices to interface with the enteric nervous system for neuromodulation.

 We work on various projects that tackle specific problems in medicine, with a goal to improve patient care.